clreiter/WIC-Skills-Adjusted-Human-Capital/README.md

 ### Introduction

-This repository refers to the codes, data and procedures for constructing the dataset on the Skill in Literacy Adjusted Mean Years of Schooling for 185 countries in the period 1970-2015.
+This repository refers to the codes, data and procedures for constructing the dataset on the Skills in Literacy Adjusted Mean Years of Schooling for 185 countries in the period 1970-2015.

 More details on the methodology can be found at: